 The State Department in the coming days is due to issue a new environmental impact statement on the project, which is expected to guide the White House as it decides whether to give the project the go-ahead.

 Obama had been widely expected to approve the pipeline after the governor of Nebraska approved a revised route through his state that avoided ecologically sensitive areas and aquifers.

-"This is the one of the most scrutinized infrastructure projects in our nation's history," Sean McGarvey, president of building and construction at labor union group AFL-CIO.
+"This is the one of the most scrutinized infrastructure projects in our nation's history," Sean McGarvey, president of building and construction at the AFL-CIO labor organization.

 "The president has thoughtfully and methodically looked at this issue.
 I have no doubt that the president will make the right decision."

-Meanwhile, the API is ramping up pressure on Obama to approve Keystone, which its members say will create more jobs and help ensure U.S. energy security.
+The American Petroleum Institute is also stepping up pressure on Obama to approve Keystone, which its members say will create more jobs and help ensure U.S. energy security.
 The group plans a national advertising campaign and "grassroots events across the country," urging Obama to approve the project.

 Joshua Saks, legislative director at the National Wildlife Federation, rejected such a trade-off.